-The community greenhouse has a concrete flour.
-As you might know, our garage greenhouse has a concrete flour as well, so the grow beds were of special interest to us.
+The community greenhouse has a concrete floor.
+As you might know, our garage greenhouse has a concrete floor as well, so the grow beds were of special interest to us.
 We could easily see that their beds worked very well.

-We were told that the grow beds have some gravel on the bottom for drainage, and then are filled up with good potting soil and lots of worm-composting.
+We were told that the grow beds have some gravel on the bottom for drainage and they are filled up with good potting soil and lots of worm-composting.
 It was also interesting to hear from someone who has wicking beds that these beds in the Invermere greenhouse are better.

 2. Raised garden beds

-Outside, along the greenhouse in the permaculture gardens, were raised garden beds as well, the best garden beds I have seen for cold climates so far.
-The south side of the garden beds is fully layed out with rocks, making a thermal wall for the whole bed.
-The north side are keyhole raised beds.
+Outside, along with the greenhouse in the permaculture gardens, were raised garden beds as well, the best garden beds I have seen for cold climates so far.
+The south side of the garden beds is fully laid out with rocks, making a thermal wall for the whole bed.
+On the north side are keyhole raised beds.
 A space saving and very effective solution.